 About.

-Dahlia Kaplan is a licensed psychotherapist and criminologist in Florida who works with individuals and organizations to address mental health concerns, evaluate risk, and provide research based interventions and recommendations to improve outcomes.
-Dahlia is passionate about providing high-quality, fair, and just treatment, regardless of background, based on individualized risks and needs.
+Dahlia Kaplan is a licensed psychotherapist and forensic evaluator in Florida who works with individuals to address mental health concerns, evaluate risk, and provide research based interventions and recommendations to improve functioning and reduce risk to others.
+Her work is grounded in a deep commitment to providing high-quality, just, and individualized care—regardless of background or circumstance.
 She strives to leverage her advanced knowledge of clinical and forensic psychology to enhance understanding of mental health and offender populations within the community and advocate for positive social changes.

-In addition to being a licensed mental health counselor, Dahlia is also a qualified supervisor for mental health counselors.
-She is qualified to provide sex offense specific therapy to juveniles and adults, and is an active clinical member of the Association for Treatment of Sexual Abuse at the state and national level.
-Dahlia is also a Certified Forensic Mental Health Evaluator and Certified Child Custody Evaluator.
-She holds a master’s degree in clinical psychology from the University of Central Florida and a doctorate in forensic psychology from Walden University.
+Dahlia is a qualified supervisor for mental health counselors and a certified provider of sex offense-specific therapy for both juveniles and adults.
+She is an active clinical member of the Association for the Treatment of Sexual Abusers (ATSA) at both the state and national levels.
+She also holds certifications as a Forensic Mental Health Evaluator and Child Custody Evaluator.
+Dahlia earned her master’s degree in Clinical Psychology from the University of Central Florida and her doctorate in Forensic Psychology from Walden University.

 Publications.